 Tests will be timed essay responses that follow the format of the AP English Literature & Composition exam.
 They will be assessed using the 6-point rubric used by the College Board for free-response questions.
 Before taking these tests, students will have opportunities to score sample essays as well as those of their peers.
-There will also be opportunities for students to complete timed multiple-choice questions accessible via the AP Classroom.
+There will also be opportunities for students to complete timed multiple-choice questions accessible via the AP Classroom and/or various practice books.